obukhov/redis-inventory/docs/installation.md

 git clone git@github.com:obukhov/redis-inventory.git
 ```

-2. Build a binary:
+2. Build the binary:

 ```bash
 cd redis-inventory
 go build -o redis-inventory main.go
 ```

-3. Run it or move it one of your PATH directories:
+3. Run it or move it to one of your PATH directories:

 ```bash
 mv redis-inventory /usr/local/bin/